 But many times it’s simply about different parenting styles.
 And your kids need both!
 That’s the beauty of parenting teamwork.

 We want feedback from moms and dads.
 What differences in parenting styles have you seen?
 And how have you worked through them?
-You can join the conversation either below or on our Facebook page.
+You can join the conversation on our Facebook page.

 Action Points for Dads (and Moms) on the Journey